-Thermal and mechanical behavior of fuel pellets and fuel rods constitute one of three key core design disciplines.
+The thermal and mechanical behavior of fuel pellets and fuel rods constitute one of three key core design disciplines.
 Nuclear fuel is operated under very inhospitable conditions (thermal, radiation, mechanical) and must withstand more than normal conditions operation.
-For example temperatures in the centre of fuel pellets reach more than 1000°C (1832°F) accompanied by fission-gas releases.
-Therefore detailed knowledge of temperature distribution within a single fuel rod is essential for safe operation of nuclear fuel.
-In this section we will study heat conduction equation in cylindrical coordinates using Dirichlet boundary condition with given surface temperature (i.e., using Dirichlet boundary condition).
-Comprehensive analysis of fuel rod temperature profile will be studied in separate section.
+For example, temperatures in the center of fuel pellets reach more than 1000°C (1832°F), accompanied by fission-gas releases.
+Therefore detailed knowledge of temperature distribution within a single fuel rod is essential for the safe operation of nuclear fuel.
+In this section, we will study the heat conduction equation in cylindrical coordinates using the Dirichlet boundary condition with a given surface temperature (i.e., using the Dirichlet boundary condition).
+A separate section will study a comprehensive analysis of the fuel rod temperature profile.

 Enthalpy of Nuclear Fuel

-Enthalpy of nuclear fuel is also used as an acceptance criterion in very specific types of accidents, known as reactivity initiated accidents (RIA), such as Rod Ejection Accidents.
-RIAs consist of postulated accidents which involve a sudden and rapid insertion of positive reactivity.
+Enthalpy of nuclear fuel is also used as an acceptance criterion in very specific types of accidents, known as reactivity-initiated accidents (RIA), such as Rod Ejection Accidents.
+RIAs consist of postulated accidents involving a sudden and rapid positive reactivity insertion.
 As a result of rapid power excursion, fuel temperatures rapidly increase, prompting fuel pellet thermal expansion.
-The power excursion is initially mitigated by the fuel temperature coefficient (or Doppler feedback), which will be the first feedback, that will compensate the inserted positive reactivity.
+The power excursion is initially mitigated by the fuel temperature coefficient (or Doppler feedback), which will be the first feedback that will compensate for the inserted positive reactivity.

-In these accidents, the large and rapid deposition of energy in the fuel can result in melting, fragmentation, and dispersal of fuel.
-The mechanical action associated with fuel dispersal can be sufficient to destroy the cladding and the rod-bundle geometry of the fuel and produce pressure pulses in the primary system.
-The expulsion of hot fuel into water has potential to cause rapid steam generation and these pressure pulses, which could damage nearby fuel assemblies.
-Limits on specific fuel enthalpy are used, because the experimental tests show that degree of fuel rod damage correlates well with the peak value of fuel pellet specific enthalpy.
+In these accidents, the large and rapid energy deposition in the fuel can result in melting, fragmentation, and dispersal of fuel.
+The mechanical action associated with fuel dispersal can be sufficient to destroy the fuel’s cladding and rod-bundle geometry and produce pressure pulses in the primary system.
+The expulsion of hot fuel into the water can cause rapid steam generation and these pressure pulses, which could damage nearby fuel assemblies.
+Limits on specific fuel enthalpy are used because the experimental tests show that the degree of fuel rod damage correlates well with the peak value of fuel pellet-specific enthalpy.

 Regulatory acceptance criteria vary with country and reactor type, but there are usually two kinds of fuel enthalpy limits:

 - CORE COOLABILITY CRITERIA.
 Reduction of coolability can result from violent expulsion of fuel, which could damage nearby fuel assemblies.
-In past, the core coolability criteria was revised to specifically address both short-term (e.g.,, fuel-to-coolant interaction, rod burst) and long-term (e.g.,, fuel rod ballooning, flow blockage) phenomena which challenge coolable geometry and reactor pressure boundary integrity.
+In the past, the core coolability criteria were revised to address short-term specifically (e.g., fuel-to-coolant interaction, rod burst) and long-term (e.g., fuel rod ballooning, flow blockage) phenomena that challenge coolable geometry and reactor pressure boundary integrity.
 A definite limit for core damage, which must not be exceeded at any position in any fuel rod in the core.
 According to Appendix B of the Standard Review Plan, Section 4.2, these criteria are, for example:

 - Peak radial average fuel enthalpy must remain below 230 cal/g.
 Above this enthalpy, hot fuel particles might be expelled from a fuel rod.